 Swansea and the Gower, a small peninsula renowned for its beaches, have a rich heritage.
 Whether it’s learning about the Welsh-costumed cockle pickers, who supplied markets across the country, or just understanding the place Gower has in history, the Gower Heritage Centre is well worth a visit.

-St Helen’s Rugby and Cricket Ground
+St Helen’s Rugby Football Club